AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 ```
 Note that `logout()` doesn't throw any errors if the user wasn't logged in.

 When you call `logout()`, the session data for the current request is completely cleaned out.
 All existing data is removed.
 This is to prevent another person from using the same web browser to log in and have access to the previous user's session data.
-If you want to put anything into the session that will be available to the user immediately after logging out, do that *after* calling [`django.contrib.auth.logout()`](). <!-- above -->
+If you want to put anything into the session that will be available to the user immediately after logging out, do that *after* calling [`django.contrib.auth.logout()`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#logoutrequest).

 ### Limiting access to logged-in users

 #### The raw way

-The raw way to limit access to pages is to check [`request.user.is_authenticated`]() and either redirect to a login page:
+The raw way to limit access to pages is to check [`request.user.is_authenticated`](https://docs.djangoproject.com/en/4.0/ref/contrib/auth/#django.contrib.auth.models.User.is_authenticated) and either redirect to a login page:
 ```
 from django.conf import settings from django.shortcuts import redirect